stfab/my-website/_posts/2023-04-04-data-pipelines-as-code-with-delta-live-tables.md

 This brings Delta Live Tables with direct support for Data Lineage.
 Since the individual stages describe data transformations, it is also directly apparent which data comes from where and where it goes.
 This is a significant advantage over low-code platforms that offer their own tools for this.

 ![Overview](/assets/img/dlt_overview.png)
-_The UI of Delta Live Tables, Copyright: [Databricks](https://www.databricks.com/de/product/delta-live-tables)_
+_The UI of Delta Live Tables, Image source: [Databricks](https://www.databricks.com/de/product/delta-live-tables)_

 In addition, the display of the DAGs can also reload individual pipeline strings.
 This simplifies the handling significantly.